X-PARADE: Cross-Lingual Textual Entailment and Information Divergence across Paragraphs: Dataset Construction

 \subsection{Adjudication}

 First, we removed any paragraph pairs whenever two annotators rejected the pair as being too dissimilar, or when at least two annotators selected over 95\% of tokens as new.
-This left 186 paragraph pairs for English-Spanish (11\% removed) and \finalsamplenumberhindi paragraph pairs for English-Hindi (7\% removed).
+This left 186 paragraph pairs for English-Spanish (11\% removed), \finalsamplenumberhindi paragraph pairs for English-Hindi (9\% removed) and \finalsamplenumberchinese paragraph pairs for English-Chinese (5\% removed).

 We then adjudicate using majority vote at the token level, except when some annotator used the \emph{inferable} label, where we always adjudicate the token as inferable, following the discussion in Section~\ref{sec:iaa}.\footnote{The only exception to this rule is if only one annotator labeled a token as \emph{inferable} while all the others labeled it as \emph{same}; in this case we adjudicate it as \emph{same}, since these are usually near-translations.} If \emph{new} and \emph{same} are tied, we break the tie in favor of \emph{new}, with similar logic as to why \emph{inferable} is preferred.
 Connotation labels (less than 1\% of the data; see footnote~\ref{connotationfootnote}) are treated as inferable, since manual inspection revealed this class seemed most appropriate for most of them.